Even though everyone knew it was coming, the numbers were worse than expected.

 What emerges from this process will be a smaller, more focused company that no longer competes in sectors where it cannot compete.
 Although the 4,500 layoffs will be targeted across all divisions and levels of the company, the handset business, which some observers have said could take upwards of $2 billion just to shutter, is especially vulnerable.

-Concerns are deepening over what comes next and whether a restructuring will come soon enough to staunch further degradation in the company’s position.
+Share values tumbled 17% before trading ended for the day, further deepening concern over what comes next, and whether a restructuring will come soon enough to staunch further degradation in the company’s position.
 Interest has been light, with few potential buyers willing to step forward.

 Today’s events do nothing to calm the churning waters.
 Indeed, this likely isn’t the end of it.